worksofliam/gitcm/docs/concepts.md

 Gitcm combines two things:

-* The please of working with source members
+* The pleasure of working with source members
 * Git source control.

 **You should only use gitcm if you are not ready to make the full move to git.** Gitcm lets developers continue to maintain their source code in source members while keeping the true copy and history of changes in git.